jakoberzar/vscode-llvm-tablegen/README.md

 Simple syntax highlighting support for the LLVM TableGen language.

-TextMate grammar used was taken from the official [LLVM repository](https://github.com/llvm-mirror/llvm/blob/master/utils/textmate/TableGen.tmbundle/Syntaxes/TableGen.tmLanguage).
+TextMate grammar used is based on the one from the official [LLVM repository](https://github.com/llvm-mirror/llvm/blob/master/utils/textmate/TableGen.tmbundle/Syntaxes/TableGen.tmLanguage).

 ## Features